TomPace101/nanopore_diffusion/new_notes.md

 _FEATURE_ a variant of parallel request that does one item first, then does the rest in parallel This is to help avoid FFC cache collisions.
+I have now attempted this in simultaneous.py, but have not tested to see if it actually works.

 _ISSUE_ Templates for request generation may need to contain child requests The reason the templates are dictionaries (instead of just request instances themselves)